phibersoft/remote-controller-server/README.md

+## Notice: Archived
+Project is moving to [Remote Controller with Python](https://github.com/phibersoft/remote-controller-python-server).

 ## Remote Controller Server Side

 This is the server side of the remote controller.
 It is a simple web server that runs on your local computer.